castits/TripleHelix/Manuale-Tecnico-Front-End.md

 - **Keyboard Navigation**: Interactive elements like buttons, links, and forms are fully navigable via keyboard inputs.
 - **`title` Attributes**: Added to links and interactive components to provide additional context when users hover over them.
 - **Semantic HTML**: Proper use of `<header>`, `<nav>`, `<main>`, `<footer>`, and `<section>` ensures that assistive technologies can parse and navigate the page structure easily.

+### **7. SEO Improvements**

+To enhance the website's visibility and search engine ranking, the following SEO best practices have been implemented:

+- **JSON-LD (Linked Data)**: Structured data is provided using JSON-LD to help search engines better understand the content and context of the website.

 ---